subquery/documentation/docs/subquery_network/glossary.md

 ## **Contract Ratio**

-The sum of daily contracts value (defined as contract value/period) can not exceed a ratio with their total stake (indexer + delegator).
+The sum of daily contracts value (defined as contract value/period) cannot exceed a ratio with their total stake (indexer + delegator).

 ## **Era**